 1. Knowledge Development

-You’ll learn this valuable information by reading your manual, studying online and/or watching a video (depending on your particular course) You’ll answer questions about the material to ensure your understanding of it.
+During the diving course you’ll learn this valuable information by reading your diver manual, studying the scuba divers course online and/or watching the training video (depending on your particular course).
+Besides, you’ll answer questions about the material to ensure your understanding of it.
 Along the way, let your dive Instructor know if there is anything you don’t understand.
-At the end of the course, (except for some Speciality courses) you will take a final exam that ensures you have thorough knowledge of the materials covered.
+At the end of the course, (except for some Specialty courses) you will take a final exam that ensures you have thorough knowledge of the materials covered.

-Time to practice.
-If you are starting diving you will develop basic scuba skills in the pool or in confined water – a body of water with pool-like conditions, such as a lagoon.
-The basic scuba skills you learn during your course will help you become familiar with your scuba gear.
-These are some of the essential skills you will learn:
+Also, you need time to practice.
+If you are starting diving you will develop basic scuba diving abilities in the pool or confined water; a body of water with pool-like conditions, such as an open water Cenote.
+The basic skills you learn during your course will help you become familiar with your scuba equipment.
+These are some of the essential things you will learn: